-Branding is not optional
+Branding is not optional.

-When I worked for ESPN, one of my closest friends always teased me about how often I used “Wow” in conversation.
-He once overheard a conversation between me and the CEO of a multi-billion dollar company, whom I asked, “How often do you get out on the lake with your family?”
+When I worked for ESPN, one of my closest friends always teased me about how often I used “wow” in conversation.
+He once overheard a conversation between me and the CEO of a multi-billion-dollar company, whom I asked, “How often do you get out on the lake with your family?”
 The executive said, “Not very often now.
 I’m too busy.”

 My response?

 “Wow.”
 (I was too engrossed in staring at interview notes on my iPhone.)
 As you can imagine, I never lived it down, with my friend calling my frequent use of the word a Ronellism.
-Nowadays, however, my Ronellism is entirely different, but said no less frequently, typically every day.

-Brand building is a natural extension of who you are and what you do
+Brand building is a natural extension of who you are and what you do.

 When most of us hear or see the word branding, we think of the tacky, smarmy online personalities who seemingly exist to hawk their cheesy wares or to sell the public their preposterously nonsensical personas to whichever brand will pay them.
+We are all similarly repulsed.
+But while we can blame these hucksters for tainting our opinion of branding, we only have ourselves to blame for not fully recognizing the true value, significance and importance of personal branding.

-We must also highlight that expertise through making a sincere investment in the success of others while sharing content, particularly online content, that enables us to get found by people we don’t know us but who might benefit from our work.
+We must also highlight that expertise through making a sincere investment in the success of others while sharing content, particularly online content, that enables us to get found by people who don’t know us but who might benefit from our work.
+The entirety of the process can seem overwhelming, but that’s only because we make it so.
+Personal branding is really about one thing: becoming the definitive resource for a particular service or area of business.

-Your goal must be to become the brand that’s called to mind when people need ‘X’
+Your goal must be to become the brand that’s called to mind when people need ‘X’.

 Let’s play a little word association.

-- Internet marketing: Google
+- Organic search: Google

 - Technology: Apple